 Why we picked the Samsung Q9FN 4K QLED TV:

 If Sony’s Z9F isn’t proof enough for you that LED/LCD TVs still have plenty to offer, take a look at Samsung’s Q9FN QLED TV.
 While we may prefer the display of the Z9F, the Q9FN’s picture is plenty amazing, and this TV backs it up with a boatload of features.
-The Ambient mode lets the TV blend into your living room like a chameleon when you’re not watching it, and while bundling power into the One Invisible Connection cable between the One Connect box and the TV makes the cable slightly thicker, it also means you truly only have one cable (barely) showing on your wall.
+The Ambient mode lets the TV blend into your living room like a chameleon when you’re not watching it.
+While bundling power into the One Invisible Connection cable between the One Connect box and the TV makes the cable slightly thicker, it also means you truly have only one cable (barely) showing on your wall.

 We also love the Tizen smart TV interface, which we find easier to use than Android TV.
 If you don’t want your TV to dominate your living room all the time but want all the goodness of a big screen when you are watching TV, the Q9FN is a perfect choice.